neelriyer/neelriyer.github.io/_posts/2021-08-15-Pre-Commit-Error.md

 title: Pre-Commit Error
 ---

 ![img1](https://memegenerator.net/img/instances/67061932.jpg)

-Have you seen this error before?
-Is this error annoying you as well?
+Have you seen the following error before?

 If you're on OSX I might've found a solution for you.

 ```
 An unexpected error has occurred: OperationalError: unable to open database file
 Failed to write to log at /Users/neeliyer/.cache/pre-commit/pre-commit.log
 ### version information